AndreGleichner/UniversalModuleHost/README.md

 # Universal Module Host

-* My playground for some custom .Net hosting experiments.
+* Initially it only was my playground for some custom .Net hosting experiments started at a boring new year's eve 2020/2021...
+* It then was lying around until xmas vaction 2021...
+* Wanted to write something like this since many year and it started to get some traction...
+* Few weeks later I guess it's mostly done...
-* My intend is to have finegrained control over hosting multiple native and managed modules together in a single process.
+* My intend is to have finegrained control over hosting multiple native and managed modules together in a single or multiple process(es).
 * There should be a bidirectional communication possible between native and managed modules, preferrably some pub/sub.
 * That process may run as commandline app (for debugging only) or Windows service.
 * It should be supported to run many such processes in parallel each with a different set of loaded modules.
+* Processes/modules should be configurable on demand.
+* It should be secure...whatever that means...

 # Overview